EmanueleRsp/CookingWiki-Application-in-Java/README.md

   - [How to run the application](#how-to-run-the-application)
   - [Final evaluation and comments](#final-evaluation-and-comments)

-For any ussue or question, please don't hesitate to contact me!
+For any issue or question, please don't hesitate to contact me!

 ## Documentation